1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 prematurely announced at Detective Fitzgerald's

-behest by Rockland County
+behest by Rockland County on June

-The case was the 1968 murder of Diane Cusick which Cottingham described to Vronsky in
+(The Rockland County case was the 1968 murder of Diane Cusick which Cottingham described to Vronsky in

 2021 in a series of recorded phone

-, giving Vronsky
+calls, giving Vronsky

 directions to enter into Google